Sexual Harassment in the Workplace

 Serving in the U.S. military is an honorable act for both males and females.
 Unfortunately, it has become one of the most scrutinized work environments today due to escalating reports of sexual harassment and assault.
 On the one hand, this means that victims are coming forward; on the other, it means the abuse is still a common occurrence.

-Statistics show that 14,900 service members experienced some kind of sexual assault in 2016.
-One in four women, and one in three men were assaulted by someone in their chain of command.
+Statistics show that 14,900 service members experienced a form of sexual assault in 2016 (U.S. Department of Defense).
+One in four women and one in three men were assaulted by someone in their chain of command.

 In California, employers must provide a safe work environment for all employees or those affiliated with the business by:

 - Requiring two hours of interactive sexual harassment training every two years for companies of 50 employees or more